getify/dwordly-game/README.md

-# Dwirdle
+# Dwordly

-Dwirdle (Dwindling **Wordle**... or [this](https://www.urbandictionary.com/define.php?term=Dwirdle) 😂) is a flip-twist of the viral famous game.
-In this game, words dwindle down to the shortest possible!
+Dwordly (Dwindling **Wordle**) is a flip-twist of the famous viral game.
+In Dwordly, you dwindle words down to the shortest possible!

 ## Game Concept